 We thank the Australian Public Service Commission (APSC), in particular David Judge, for access to and explanations of the high-quality Australian Public Service Employment Database (APSED) files.
 This paper has benefited from invaluable comments and suggestions from staff at the APSC including Helen Wilson, Narelle Powers, Katrina Purcell and Nicole Steele.
 We acknowledge useful comments provided by Aruna Anderson, Jared Dent, Paul Hubbard, Jonathan Hambur, Michael Kouparitsas, Abigael Ogada-Osir and Nabeeh Zakariyya.
 We have received a large number of useful comments from seminar participants in agencies across the Australian Public Service.
-We are grateful to Ric Curnow for his editing assistance.
-This research has received ethics approval from the Human Ethics Committee of the Australian National University under protocol H/2023/1284.
+We are grateful to Ric Curnow, Chloe Heiniger and Vanessa Ritchie for their editing assistance.
+This research has received ethics approval from the Human Ethics Committee of the Australian National University under protocol H/2023/1284 and H/2023/1332.
 Nu Nu Win would like to gratefully acknowledge the support of the Sir Roland Wilson Foundation PhD Scholarship Program.
-Corresponding author: robert.breunig@anu.edu.au
+Corresponding author: robert.breunig@anu.edu.au tax.policy@anu.edu.au